Server-Eye/bucket-collector/README.md

 Depending on the desired reaction, additional configuration is required (see [Reactions](#reactions)).

+## Updating

+To update the bucket-collector to the most current version follow these steps:

+1. Stop the bucket-collector if it is running.
+2. Copy the content of the data-directory (by default `./node_modules/bucket-collector/data/`) to a new directory outside of the `./node_modules/bucket-collector`-directory
+  * All data in the `./node_modules/bucket-collector`-directory will be overwritten in the update-process, so saving your backup here will result in a loss of data!
+3. Use the command `npm install bucket-collector` to download the current version of the bucket-collector and its depending modules.
+4. Copy the files from step 2 back into the data-directory.
+5. Start the bucket-collector.

 ## Starting application

 Run the command `node node_modules/bucket-collector` to start the bucket-collector in production-mode.
 In production-mode the web interface runs by default on port `8080`.